 In contact centers – as well as every other business – turnover is something we all must unfortunately face.
 It’s simply unavoidable, no matter how wonderful your employee experience efforts are at your company.
 At some point, employees leave to pursue other job opportunities.
 Then, it’s time to hire again.
 It’s a never-ending cycle.

-At contact centers, turnover rates are higher in certain industries.
-For instance, outbound sales and warranties.
-These environments typically see a higher turnover rate than those that require intensive technical training, like pharmaceuticals and IT.
+At contact centers, turnover rates are higher in certain industries, for instance, outbound sales and warranties.
+These environments typically see a higher turnover rate than those that require intensive technical training, such as pharmaceuticals and IT.
 Reason being, interactions with customers tend to be more negative, thus putting a strain on job satisfaction.

 When employees aren’t satisfied with their job, they leave.
 It’s that simple.
 That’s when the cost of agent turnover comes into the spotlight.
 The cost of turnover typically falls into one of three categories, including: